keertand/Airport_distribution_algorithm/README.md

 Keertan Dakarapu
 kxd160830
 University of Texas at Dallas
 */

+Note: Find the Project report for deeper understanding.

 Project Based on: Project concept is based on A-Star Algorithm implementation.